 To learn more about our international trade partners:

-Although our organic produce is grown without any synthetic fertilizers or pesticides, it’s always a good idea to wash all fruits and vegetables that are not marked ‘pre-washed’ before eating them.
+Regardless of growing practices, it’s always a good idea to wash all fruits and vegetables that are not marked ‘pre-washed’ before eating them.
 Our pre-washed salad greens are ready-to-eat and do not need to be washed prior to use.

 Keep Earthbound Farm salads refrigerated in their original packaging.